-As today is Krishna Janmashtmi, we can see the famous flute player in almost every news channel, on Instagram, Facebook posts, in whats-app statuses of everyone.
+As today is Krishna Janmashtmi, we can see the famous flute player in almost every news channel, on Instagram, Facebook posts, in the whats-app status of everyone.
 Right?

-So to stay in the stream, I also planned to change the wallpaper on my laptop before I start my work and search for lord Krishna’s pics on our current technical lord ‘Google’ and found as many as thousands of finest pics of Krishna on my screen.
+So to stay in the stream, I also planned to change the wallpaper of my laptop before I start my work and searched for lord Krishna’s pics on our current technical lord ‘Google’ and found as many as thousands of finest pics of Krishna on my screen.

-I started scrolling through the pictures (or practically paintings) to get the best among all.
+I scrolled through the pictures to get the best among all.

 I tell you, there were many such beautiful paintings to confuse you to pick the best.

 I was almost lost in searching the picture for my wallpaper, and what I found is that, in all those depictions, there was one common link.